 You can create a custom integration with GSuite in-house, but this doesn’t make sense for many organizations as it’s an expensive and time-consuming approach - especially for small businesses.

 Finally, you can deploy an iPaaS tool to take care of this sync for you.
-This is the simplest and most successful way to achieve a real contact sync between your tools.
 But remember, not all iPaaS tools are created equal: there are multiple kinds of integration software that work best for different use cases, so make sure to carefully look into your options and consider what best solves the problem at hand.
-You might even want to combine two or more iPaaS solutions to work together to integrate your apps.
+You might even want to combine two or more of these solutions to integrate your apps.